johncmanuel/johncarlomanuel.com/README.md

 Personal website version version 4.
 Aside from showing the usual information on a portfolio site, this will embed some cool stuff (on the frontend) such as video games and visuals as well as backend things.

-for UI, use daisyUI: <https://daisyui.com/>. for deployment, could use Vercel.

 Some ideas that came to mind as of now:

 1. custom retro-like game library at games.johncarlomanuel.com